jangxx/VRC-Tracked-Objects/README.md

 3. Unpack the `TrackedObject Package` prefab.

 4. Move the `TrackedObject Container` into the root of your avatar and the `TrackedObject Anchor` either into the right hand or left hand bone transform.
 Where you put it will determine to which hand the object will be relatively placed so take into consideration with which hand you are going to hold the object more often.
 Due to the relative positioning, the tracking is by far the most stable when held in the hand to which the container is anchored, so if you're adding a bottle for example, anchoring it to your dominant hand is going to be the best option.
+Set the position and rotation of the Anchor object to be all 0 (that normally causes the calibration cube to sit within the wrist).

 5. Find the VRCAvatars3Tools in the Unity menu and open the _AnimatorControllerCombiner_.
 Set the included _FX Layer Layers_ as the source controller and the FX layer on your avatar as the destination.
 Afterwards copy all layers and paramters by clicking on **Combine**.